linkeddatanl/pldn-vocabularies/pldn-thesaurus/README.md

 <h2><strong>PLDN Thesaurus Best Practices</strong></h2>

-The work and review process for the PLDN Thesaurus Best Practices document that accompanies the PLDN Thesaurus is described in the following repository:
+The work and review process for the PLDN Thesaurus Best Practices document that accompanies the PLDN Thesaurus will be described in the following repository:

 https://github.com/linkeddatanl/pldn-best-practices/tree/main/pldn-thesaurus-best-practices